Skip to main content

 Common mistakes

 Putting secrets in package filesDo not put private keys, tokens, or account secrets into package records or stored bytes.Pointing outside the packagesource_path must stay inside the package folder.
-Move the file into the package instead of using ../.Using package data as app codeThe package boundary declares data and callable doors.
-App code should still use Runtime Kit read/request calls.Making the slot name too specificUse a stable target name like product.search.
-Do not bake an implementation name into the public target name.
+Move the file into the package instead of using ../.Using package data as app codeThe package file declares data and callable slots.
+App code should still use Runtime Kit read/request calls.Making the slot name too specificUse a stable action name like product.search.
+Do not bake an implementation name into the public action name.

 Quick reference